 You don’t need to have to enjoy Little Nightmares II, though.
 This is an adventure that stands on its own two feet, packing in some genuinely hair-raising terrors along the way.
 From being chased by a giant hunter with a shotgun, to making your way through a room filled with mannequins that move when you turn out the light, there’s so much here to get your blood pumping.
 It isn’t your typical horror game, but it is still one of the best on Switch.

 Both Outlast and its sequel Outlast 2 are some of the best horror games we’ve had in recent years.
-And with a third game – The Outlast Trials – set to land in the near future, there’s never been a better time to play them.
+And with a third game – The Outlast Trials – currently in Early Access, there’s never been a better time to play them.

 Outlast feels a little like a found-footage movie, but one that you play.
 You take on the role of Miles Upshur, an investigative journalist who has travelled to an abandoned asylum buried deep in the mountains of Colorado.
 A tip from an anonymous source told Miles that a secret research project is being carried out there – but nothing can quite prepare Miles for what actually is waiting for him.